 Stay the night (in a luxury cottage)

-For a long time, Boschendal’s gorgeous cottages have been firmly in my periphery (I’ve made a mental promise to someday book us a night’s stay there…), so it was a joy to see them, as we trotted by during our thrilling carriage ride.
+For a long time, Boschendal’s gorgeous cottages have been firmly in my periphery (I’ve made a mental promise to someday book us a night’s stay there…), so it was a joy to see them.

 The farm accommodation is a great, relatively new addition to the farm, allowing guests to linger longer and really experience Boschendal on an intimate and extended level.